 This bottle caught our eye with its reasonable price tag and a multitude of jazzy color options.
 But, as we started on our testing process, we found that more and more we gravitated toward the Ello Pure over any other glass bottle we tested.
 Its lid is simple, yet the carrying handle is ergonomic and useful.
 Its shape is sleek and fits comfortably into one hand, a car cup holder, and a backpack water bottle holder.
 It never leaked, and it passed our durability test.
 We were won over.
-The simplicity of the bottle did not result in more issues, like some of the glass bottles we tested but instead made it so that we didn't have to overthink anything when using this bottle.
-This no-nonsense design, plus an affordable price tag, awards the Ello Pure our Top Pick for Glass.
+This no-nonsense design, plus an affordable price tag, gains our favor for the top glass bottle we've tested.

 Ello Pure 20 Review

-Cons: Thin silicone sleeve, narrow mouth makes it hard to clean by hand
+Cons: Narrow mouth makes it hard to clean by hand, heavy, inherently less durable than steel competition

 Manufacturer: Ello Products